dineshmooley/taskflow/README.md

 - Kafka event published when a task is marked DONE
 - Global exception handling with meaningful error responses
 - Input validation with field-level error messages
+- RAG-powered semantic search using pgvector embeddings
+- AI chat endpoint — ask questions about your tasks in plain English
+- MCP server exposing 6 tools to AI agents like Claude

 ## Getting Started